 To do that, click on the green arrow next to the “New” button, and click “Import”.
 Walk through the prompts to import the CSV file template.

-Enter Your Opening Balances
+Setting Opening Balances

 Before you dive into all the daily bookkeeping, make sure to set your opening balances correctly.
 If you are BRAND new to business and you will be entering all your historical bookkeeping information into Quickbooks, you may be able to skip this step.